mountain/skiverse/README.md

 We choose a modified version of SKI as the basis of the program world for several reasons.
 * SKI is Turing complete.
-* Self-replicating program is quite simple is SKI.
+* Self-replicating program is quite simple in SKI.
 * The construction of SKI program is easy which makes the marriage of ideal gas simpler.

 ### physical rules